samarsha/sarahmarshall.name/_drafts/visualizing-quantum-state-in-qsharp.md

 ### 3. Quantum state

 The largest part of the screen is taken up by the quantum state itself.
-It's a bar chart that shows the amplitude of each basis vector in increasing order from left to right---the basis vector labels are on the bottom.
-(Unlike `DumpMachine`, which has bars that show *probability* instead of probability amplitude, these bars can be negative, so the vertical axis ranges from -1 to +1.)
-The real parts of the amplitude are shown in red, and the imaginary parts in blue.
-(The examples here happen to only have real amplitudes, so there are only red bars.)
-You can also mouse over a bar to see the its precise decimal value instead of relying on the tick marks.
+It's a bar chart that shows the amplitude of each basis vector, with the basis vector labels shown at the bottom.
+The real parts of the amplitude are red and the imaginary parts are blue.
+(The examples here happen to only have real amplitudes, so there are only red bars.
+Also, unlike `DumpMachine`, which has bars that show *probability* instead of probability amplitude, these bars can be negative, so the vertical axis ranges from -1 to +1.)
+You can mouse over a bar to see the its precise decimal value instead of relying on the tick marks.

 ## Behind the scenes